Hoang-Long2012/DiskInfo/README.md

 ```
 Or download:
 [At here](https://github.com/Hoang-Long2012/DiskInfo/releases/latest/)
-You can read changelog in CHANGELOG.md or or:
+You can read changelog in CHANGELOG.md or:
 [Click to here](https://github.com/Hoang-Long2012/DiskInfo/blob/main/CHANGELOG.md)